ENIAC-ZA/DevOpsFun/README.md

 ## Task 3:
 ### This task taught me a lot, I spent most of my time debugging and learning.
-Using `dotnet run` you're able to run and access the pages, however If you use `dotnet publish + dotnet exec` there is a build error.
-I've spend many hours trying to get this to work without having to change heaps of source code but this just was not feasible.
+Using `dotnet run` you're able to run and access the pages, however If you use `dotnet publish // dotnet exec` there are build errors.
+I've concluded that the only way to fix this is by altering a shit ton of source code.
+I tried for many hours to get this to work, and tried various fixes, but in the end I think the jump to .NET6 broke some things in this project.

 ## Question 1: